UCSF Fresno’s “Dr. Hutch” Honored with National Award for Humanism

 Through SJV PRIME, Mobile HeaL and a variety of other programs, UCSF Fresno seeks to recruit, train and retain outstanding physicians and patient advocates for the Valley’s diverse populations.

-To learn how you can support UCSF Fresno and SJV PRIME, please contact Cynthia Harris, director of development, at (559) 499-6425 or firstname.lastname@example.org
+To learn how you can support UCSF Fresno and SJV PRIME, please contact Kathleen Smith, Development, UCSF Fresno at (559) 499-6426 or firstname.lastname@example.org